Low molecular-mass organic gelators: Luminescent devices

-Some gels can be used in luminescent devices such as OLED's and/or fluorescent sensors.
+Some gels can be used in luminescent devices such as OLEDs and/or fluorescent sensors.
 One example of an OLED type LMOG is mono-substituted ethynyl-pyrene.
 This gelator forms a stable gel with DMF, toluene, or cyclohexane while maintaining its luminescence.
 Another important characteristic of these gels is that they maintain high charge carrier mobility.
 This means that the gel can pass sufficient current in an electronic luminescent device.

 Furthermore, luminescent gels can also be utilized as sensors.
 These sensors operate by forming a stable luminescent gel in the presence of different analytes.
 One example of a luminescent gel for sensing fluoride anions is presented by Prasad and Rajamalli.
 This example utilizes poly(aryl ether) dendrons attached to a core aryl ether with [anthracene] attached.
 Upon forming a stable yellow gel (under normal gelation conditions), if fluoride is introduced in the presence of the gel, the gel undergoes a gel to sol transition and becomes bright red.
 Being able to visually detect a color change in the presence of a dilute analyte is a promising field application of LMOG materials.